5 Signs of a Potassium Deficiency

 Listed in ascending order from containing the highest content of potassium to the least amount, supplementing the following foods into your diet is an effective strategy to improve your overall health by boosting potassium intake.
 (6, 7, 8)

-- Swiss chard: 1 cup offers 961 mg of potassium and is one of the best sources of this nutrient
+- Swiss chard: 1 cup offers 961 mg and is one of the best sources of this nutrient

-- Almonds: Unsalted and dry roasted almonds have 746 mg potassium in every ½ cup serving
+- Almonds: Unsalted and dry roasted almonds have 746 mg in every ½ cup serving

-- Brazil Nuts: Along with almonds, brazil nuts are among the highest in potassium and lowest in sodium content in the family of nuts; ½ cup of unblanched brazil nuts contains 659 mg
+- Brazil Nuts: Along with almonds, brazil nuts are among the richest in the family of nuts; ½ cup of unblanched brazil nuts contains 659 mg

 - Bok choy: Contains 631 mg / 1 cup and is considered one of the best vegetable sources

-- Beets: Every cup of beets contains about 519 mg; Eating the beet greens will even get you an additional 654 mg of potassium for every ½ cup of cooked greens
+- Beets: Every cup of beets contains about 519 mg; Eating the beet greens will even get you an additional 654 mg for every ½ cup of cooked greens

 Cardiovascular Health Benefits